PavelPZ/riverpod_navigator/doc/lesson01.md

 }
 ```

-### 2. App-specific navigator
+### 2. Type App-specific navigator (aka AppNavigator)

 AppNavigator is a singleton class that does the following:
 - configures various navigation parameters
 - contains actions related to navigation.
-The actions are then used in the screen widgets.### Basic xxnavigation parameters
+The actions are then used in the screen widgets.

+#### 2.1.
+Navigation parameters